hateiskawaii/naifus-roadmap/roadmap.md

 Target Date: Q4 2021

 ##### Data Pipelineing for Training:
 To train the GANs for generative artwork and rule text - data collection will have to begin on the core game app.

 Target Date: TBD 2022

+##### Announcement of Governance Token, Launch, and Inclusion in Mint-Voting.

+In order to decentralize, the cards that are minted from a rules perspective will need to be voted on.
+The proper solution to this is the launch of governance tokens that bootstrap the network.
+This will also help train the various AIs by providing direct user feedback to the rules-text generative model.

+Target Date: TBD 2022

+##### Launch Mint-Voting for all card types:

+Decentralization requires AI generation of cards, but users need to be able to decide what cards are minted.
+As the governance token mining starts to ramp up with a rewards program, the users will be able to decide what cards go into the cardpool

 ##### AI Model Building and Testing: